mralc/docusaurus/docs/intro.md

 # My Coding Jounry

-This Docusaurus site, documents my coding Jounry.
-This is where i can quickly come aand visit when i need to refrenece something so that i can write code.
+This is my Docusaurus site, documents my coding Jounry.
+This is where I can quickly come aand visit when I need to refrenece something so that I can write code.

-C# and Powershell is the main coding I using.
+C# and Powershell is the main coding I using, I also put Ruby as this really cool and simple lagune.

 ## Examples